-Rosenburg, Neal, Dean of the School of Nursing and Associate Professor of Nursing, Ph.D.-2010, University of Missouri, Saint Louis; MS-2007, University of Missouri, Saint Louis; BSN-2005, University of Missouri, Saint Louis
+Rosenburg, Neal, Dean of the School of Nursing and Associate Professor of Nursing, Ph.D.-2010, University of Missouri, Saint Louis; MSN-2007, University of Missouri, Saint Louis; BSN-2005, University of Missouri, Saint Louis; Honor's B.A.
+French-1997, Saint Louis University

-Scinta, Anthony, Vice Provost of Academic Innovation and Student Success, Ph.D. - 2004, University of California, Los

-Angeles; M.A.-1999, University of California, Los Angeles; B.A.-1998, State University of New York at Buffalo
+Scinta, Anthony, Vice Provost of Academic Innovation and Student Success, Ph.D. - 2004, University of California, Los Angeles; M.A.-1999, University of California, Los Angeles; B.A.-1998, State University of New York at Buffalo